top of page

 Critical Theory Seminar

-All Souls College, University of Oxford
+University of Oxford

 The Critical Theory seminar brings a range of scholars engaged in social and political critique to Oxford once a week during the winter term.
 Critical theory offers a distinctive methodological and political problematic for political and social theorists.
 Its practitioners interrogate how social formations fail to live up to their own normative ideals.
-They disclose social pathologies, diagnose the sources of oppression, and point the way towards more emancipatory futures.
+Critical Theorists disclose social pathologies, diagnose the sources of oppression, and point the way towards more emancipatory futures.

 The seminar is an interdisciplinary space open to students of all levels and scholars from across a diverse range of disciplines.
 All are welcome.
 Past years' seminar schedules are available here (2018), here (2019), here (2020) and here (2022).